larry-athey/boilermaker/README.md

 So I came up with my own controller to overcome all of the shortcomings that I kept running into with others.
 The Boilermaker has 4 different operating modes.

 1. Constant Power (similar to an SCR controller, but leaps and bounds better than an SCR controller)
-2. Temperature Cruise (controlled chaos, linear temperature rise with a limited risk of scorching)
+2. Temperature Cruise (controlled chaos, fast linear temperature rise with a limited risk of scorching)
 3. Brewing/Fermentation (PID controller, slow and easy heating with an extreme level of accuracy)
 4. Cruise Then Brew (Runs mode 2 until the target temperature is reached and then switches to mode 3)